randytbushman/SortingTester/README.md

+# SortTester: A Java-Based Sorting Algorithm Performance Evaluator

+## Overview

-SortTester is a Java program designed to compare the performance of sorting algorithms by measuring array length versus time.
-The user defines a minimum and maximum array length.
-SortTester executes several tests between the specified range.
-Each test executes multiple trials, and the resulting times are averaged.
-The results are then saved to the specified output location.
-Outputs are formatted as CSVs.
+SortTester is a Java program created to assess and compare the efficiency of a variety of sorting algorithms.
+It does this by gauging the time taken to sort arrays of varying lengths.
+Users can specify both the minimum and maximum array lengths for the performance tests.
+SortTester conducts multiple tests within the defined range, each comprising several trials.
+The average time taken across these trials provides a comprehensive measure of each sorting algorithm's performance.
+The results are then saved to a user-specified location, formatted as CSV files for ease of analysis.

-Instructions:

-To run SortTester, the user must execute the Driver.
-The main function contains several tunable parameters, including trial count, test increment, minimum length, maximum length, maximum array value (minimum is 0), and the output file location.
+## User Guide

+### Running SortTester

+To use SortTester:

+1. Execute the 'Driver' class.

+The main function in the 'Driver' class hosts several configurable parameters, including:

+- Trial Count: The number of trials run for each test.
+- Test Increment: The change in length between each tested array.
+- Minimum and Maximum Length: The bounds for the lengths of arrays tested.
+- Maximum Array Value: The highest possible value for elements in the array (the minimum is set at 0).
+- Output File Location: The location where the CSV results file will be saved.

+### Incorporating New Sorting Algorithms

-To create and test a new sorting algorithm, the user must create a new Java file.
-The class must contain a static void method that takes in an int array.
-The user then must go into the Driver file and add the sorting algorithm to the test with the 'addSortingAlgorithmToTest' method.
+To introduce and evaluate a new sorting algorithm, follow these steps:

+1. Create a new Java file for the sorting algorithm.
+Ensure the class contains a static void method that takes an 'int' array as a parameter.
+2. In the 'Driver' file, use the 'addSortingAlgorithmToTest' method to include the new sorting algorithm in the test suite.

+By following these instructions, users can easily adapt SortTester to evaluate the performance of any sorting algorithm, providing invaluable insights into algorithm efficiency.